 Hard Drive Repair

-Repairing hard drives is a mix of art and science, combining talented recovery engineers along with proprietary software and a few other high-tech utilities and utilizing them to recovery data from most any device.
+Repairing hard drives is a mix of art and science, combining talented recovery engineers along with proprietary software and a few other high-tech utilities and utilizing them to recovery data from most any device, including USB drives, external hard drives, and internal drives.

 Read/write heads are tiny sensors that read and write data to and from the platters.
 The higher the capacity of the hard drive, the more read/write heads the hard drive will have.